After screening is complete, hiring managers can use a number of methods to assess candidates, including interviews, exercises and reference checks.

 Hiring managers should prepare an interview guide which addresses the competencies that have been identified as critical for the candidate to bring to the job.
 Each question should also include the expected responses.

-Please refer to Creating an Interview Guide and either the Out-of-Scope Interview Guide Template or In-Scope Interview Guide Template.
+Please refer to Creating an Interview Guide and either the Out-of-Scope Interview Guide Template, In-Scope Interview Guide Template or Relatively Equal Interview Guide Template.

 A Benefits Summary should be attached to the interview guide and explained to each candidate at the end of the interview.